walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-persistence-mobile/README.md

 ## Encryption and cleanup

-The mobile facade opens encrypted databases by default and keeps SDK-managed database keys in platform-protected storage.
+The mobile facade opens encrypted databases by default and keeps managed database keys in platform-protected storage.
 Android stores the wrapped database key with Android KeyStore-backed material and app-private preferences. iOS stores the database key as a Keychain generic-password item using device-local accessibility.

-`DatabaseEncryptionKeyProvider` is the boundary for integrator-managed database keys.
+`DatabaseEncryptionKeyProvider` is the boundary for provided database keys.
 Implement it when an app needs KMS-backed recovery or enterprise key ownership.
-The SDK will request key material for opening the local SQLCipher database and call `deleteKey(walletId, databaseName)` when `MobileWallet.deleteWallet()` deletes SDK-owned local data.
-External KMS recovery state remains the integrator's responsibility.
+The SDK will request key material for opening the local SQLCipher database and call `deleteKey(walletId, databaseName)` when `MobileWallet.deleteWallet()` deletes local wallet data.
+External KMS recovery state remains the app's responsibility.

 `DriverFactory.deleteDatabase(databaseName)` removes the database file and SQLite sidecars used by the platform driver.
 For complete wallet deletion, close the driver first, remove platform signing keys referenced by `PlatformKeyStore`, delete database files, and then delete the database encryption key.